No fans allowed at Vikings training camp

 The team has not yet released a training camp schedule, but camps around the league are expected to open around July 28.

-The NFL and its players association this week finalized health and safety guidelines for training camps and games.
-The NFL has proposed cutting the preseason from four games to two, but the players association has recommended no exhibitions to be played.
+The NFL and its players association this week have been working to finalize health and safety guidelines for training camps and preseason games.
+The NFL has proposed cutting the preseason from four games to two, but the players association has recommended no exhibitions be played.

 NFL team facilities were closed in March because of the pandemic, forcing clubs to hold their offseason workouts and meetings virtually.
 Facilities have reopened to a limited number of staff, but not players.
 Training camp will be the first time the Vikings' staff and complete roster have gathered in person in months.